Bombus dahlbomii

-Bombus dahlbomii, also known as the moscardón, is a species of bumblebee endemic to southern South American temperate forests.
+Bombus dahlbomii, also known as the moscardón (or mangangá, from mamanga), is a species of bumblebee endemic to southern South American temperate forests.
 B. dahlbomii is one of the largest bee species in the world, with matured queens growing up to 40 mm long.
 Because of its size and furry appearance, the species has been described as "flying mice" colloquially, and "a monstrous fluffy ginger beast" by British ecologist David Goulson.

 B. dahlbomii is native to southern Chile and southern Argentina, including Patagonia.
 The decline of its populations started with the introduction of Bombus terrestris and B. ruderatus into Chile to serve as commercial pollinators.
 B. dahlbomii population decline can also be attributed to the pathogen spillover of the parasitic protozoan Apicystis bombi, which was co-introduced with B. terrestris.

 B. dahlbomii is an important insect in local ecosystems, such as the Maulino forest of central Chile.
 There, it is a major pollinator of native plants such as Lapageria rosea and Alstroemeria aurea, both of which serve important commercial purposes.